adambard/learnxinyminutes-docs/tcl.html.markdown

 }

-# A list is a specially-formatted string.
-In the simple case, whitespace is
+# A list is a string in which list items are delimited by
-# sufficient to delimit values
+# whitespace
 set amounts 10\ 33\ 18
 set amount [lindex $amounts 1]

+# It's generally a better idea to use list commands when modifing lists:
+lappend amounts 20 30 40

 # Braces and backslash can be used to format more complex values in a list.
 A
 # list looks exactly like a script, except that the newline character and the
-# semicolon character lose their special meanings.
-This feature makes Tcl
+# semicolon character lose their special meanings, and there is no command or
-# homoiconic.
-There are three items in the following list:
+# variable substitution.
+This feature makes Tcl homoiconic.
+There are three
+# items in the following list:
 set values {

     one\ two